Wemmy/ETL-Cloud-Migration/readme.md

 > [!NOTE]
 > We currently use psycopg2 for load csv data which may not be the best practice.
 If you decide to follow this please configure your connection accordingly.
-> GLUE uses [DynamicFrame](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-crawler-pyspark-extensions-dynamic-frame.html) which may not suitable for dealing with Json data.
+> GLUE uses [DynamicFrame](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-crawler-pyspark-extensions-dynamic-frame.html) which may not suitable for dealing with Json data and RDS instance.
 We convert back and forth between DynamicFrame and Spark Datafram for transformation, which may not be the ideal use case

 Dockernize the app and deploy on EC2